tulivu/ValheimMods/src/FearMe/Package/README.md

 **Gear up, become feared!**

 This mod aims to make progression slightly more rewarding by causing enemies to react to the level of your character.
-As you get better gear, enemies think twice about attacking or even outright flee.
+As you get better gear, enemies think twice about attacking, or even outright flee.

 ## Requirements